alexGalvan0/alexGalvan0.github.io/blog.md

 2. What are you excited or eager to learn more about?

     -   I am excited to learn how to build a full stack application.
 Excited to be able to  have a front end talk to the backend.
 I have attempted to build an app myself and got pretty far; I do not think it was up to industry standards.
 I am eager to be able to have some training from professionals in the industry to polish and add to my current skillset.
-If you would like to see my current portfolio attempt please [check it out here!](http://alex-galvan.com)
+If you would like to see my current portfolio attempt please [check it out here!](http://alex-galvan.com){:target="_blank"}

+3. What is something about you that can only be learned by reading this blog?
+    -   I am terrefied of talking infront of people.
+Hopefully after the bootcamp, I can overcome this discomfort.